A to Z of the Kolkata Derby: Anthony Pilkington, Maidan, Yuvabharati Krirangan & more | Goal.com

 M is for Maidan: Maidan is the iconic green belt of central Kolkata which houses the East Bengal and Mohun Bagan grounds.
 Many great players have started their careers at the Maidan.

-N is for Nepal Chakraborty: The two teams clashed for the first time in history on 28 May 1925 in the Calcutta Football League when a solitary Nepal Chakraborty goal gave East Bengal a victory over their next door rivals, Mohun Bagan.
+N is for Nepal Chakraborty: The two teams clashed for the first time in the Calcutta Football League on 28 May 1925, when a solitary Nepal Chakraborty goal gave East Bengal a victory over their next door rivals Mohun Bagan.

 O is for Okorie: Chima Okorie represented the Green and Maroon side in two stints, between 1991-93 and 1997-99, winning trophies galore including a National Football League.